go-iiif/go-iiif-aws/README.md

 $> docker run go-iiif-process-ecs /bin/iiif-process -h
 Usage of /bin/iiif-process:
   -config string
     	Path to a valid go-iiif config file.
+DEPRECATED - please use -config_source and -config name.
+  -config-name string
+    	The name of your go-iiif config file. (default "config.json") -config-source string
+    	A valid Go Cloud bucket URI where your go-iiif config file is located.
   -instructions string
     	Path to a valid go-iiif processing instructions file.
-  -report
+DEPRECATED - please use -instructions-source and -instructions-name.
+  -instructions-name string
+    	The name of your go-iiif instructions file. (default "instructions.json") -instructions-source string
+    	A valid Go Cloud bucket URI where your go-iiif instructions file is located.
+  -mode string
+    	Valid modes are: cli, lambda. (default "cli") -report
     	Store a process report (JSON) for each URI in the cache tree.
   -report-name string